It’s Wednesday, so this series continues.

-The doctors were thorough, pleasant, focused on getting me cured, brilliant – all that good stuff.
+The doctors were thorough, brilliant, and focused on getting me cured – all that good stuff.

-Last week, I talked about how I ended up at Mass Gen basically through idiocy.
-But in the end, it was probably the best thing that could’ve happened.
-Had I been more responsible, and not pushed myself to the breaking point – I imagine months and months of trying to get an appointment for a second opinion, and follow-up appointments, and communicating between two hospitals, and trying various medicines and things.
+Even though I ended up at Mass Gen basically through idiocy, it was probably the best thing that could’ve happened.
+Had I been more responsible, I imagine months of trying to get an appointment for a second opinion, plus follow-up appointments, and communicating between two hospitals… Aye, aye, aye.

 But, boom.
-I made a didn’t-seem-too-smart-at-the-time decision that ended up helping me immensely.
-In one morning I became a patient at Massachusetts General.
-The doctors fiercely look out for you there, as if you are their own child.
+Off a didn’t-seem-too-smart-at-the-time decision, in one morning I became a patient at Mass Gen. The doctors fiercely look out for you there, as if you’re their own child.

-At Tufts, I got a lot more of whatever that medicine is that kind of takes me out of my situation.
-I didn’t remember that ablation as much.
+At Tufts, I got a lot more of that medicine that kind of takes you out of the situation.
 At Mass Gen, I was somewhat alert.
-I was still in and out, but I remember this one being far clearer.
+I was still in and out, but this ablation was far clearer.

 I vaguely remember talking to people in the room about avocados.
-(They brought ’em up, not me (in case you’re wondering).)
+(They brought ’em up, not me, in case you’re wondering.)
 And I remember my chest literally thumping up and down uncontrollably at some point.
 It was so weird.
-I could see and feel it happening, but couldn’t do anything at all to stop it or change it.
+I could see and feel it happening, but I couldn’t do anything to stop it or change it.

 The doctors didn’t let that thumping go on all that long.
 I heard them talking to each other, and they put a pretty quick stop it.

-As far as the test part - I don’t know all the numbers and everything.
-I just remember there being a line that puts you in dangerous territory.
-At Tufts, my number was right around the line.
-And at Mass Gen, my number was over the line into the danger zone.
+As far as the test part – at Tufts, you may remember, my number was right around the line between dangerous and not.
+At Mass Gen, my number was over the line, into the danger zone.

 (I think I’m getting the gist of the explanation.
 I hope there aren’t a bunch of doctors out there reading my blog, exclaiming “She has no idea what she’s talking about!”
 Obviously, I’m just a patient, and I’m writing this close to three years after the fact.
-So, this story is, of course, colored by my memory and experiences.
-But I’m trying to get it as correct as possible.
-(I think I’m doing a pretty fine job of it.))
+This story is, of course, colored by my memory and experiences.
+I’m trying to get it as correct as possible (and I think/hope I’m doing a pretty fine job…))